 1. Identify the Search Intent

 Search intent is the motive of a person behind a query.
-It’s about determining why the person is doing this search, do they want to learn or to purchase something?
+It's about determining why the person is doing this search and whether they want to learn or purchase something.
 Or are they looking for any transaction or any place to visit?

 The success of Google as a business relies on providing users with the most relevant results for their queries.
-This is the reason that Quentin Aisbett, Founder of OnQ Marketing, suggests dwelling on certain basic things before deciding on SEO techniques.
+This is why Quentin Aisbett, Founder at OnQ Marketing, suggests dwelling on certain basic things before deciding on SEO techniques.

 "From a general point of view, it's perhaps more important to ask yourself why you believe your website should rank ahead of your competitors for a range of search terms.
 Do you present yourself as the most authoritative in the industry or the one with the most experience?
 Can you demonstrate that your customers received great service?
 Are you really satisfying the searcher's intent?"

 Tristan James, Head of SEO Agency at Assisted, suggests using Google Trends to know the 'popularity' of what you are preparing to write.
 He says, "Traffic sources broadly depend on the market (country) you're in.
 Across most of the world, Google has a huge market share (above 90% in most markets), but there are some markets (Russia, China, South Korea) where there are other Search Engines to consider (Yandex, Baidu)."